A hybrid dynamical-stochastic model of maximum temperature time series of Imphal, Northeast India incorporating nonlinear feedback and noise diagnostics: Introduction

-In this work, we develop a hybrid dynamical-stochastic model of maximum temperature variability for the capital city of Imphal in the state of Manipur, which is located in Northeast India.
+The field of climate modeling has evolved from deterministic formulations to more realistic stochastic and hybrid frameworks.
+Early models, such as Arrhenius' radiative balance estimates~\cite{Arrhenius96} and the energy balance models of Budyko and Sellers~\cite{Budyko69,Sellers69}, have established the physical basis of climate sensitivity to external forcing within deterministic frameworks.
+The subsequent development of General Circulation Models (GCMs) by Manabe and Wetherald~\cite{Manabe67} has enabled large-scale numerical simulations of atmospheric and oceanic processes.
+Lorenz's discovery of deterministic chaos~\cite{Lorenz63}, revealing the intrinsic unpredictability of deterministic origin, has marked a significant turning point in atmospheric systems modeling.
+Hasselmann's stochastic climate model~\cite{Hasselmann76}, which integrates random atmospheric fluctuations with slow climate processes, has since laid the foundation for modern hybrid dynamical-stochastic frameworks.
+This has enabled subsequent research on the nonlinear and noise-driven phenomena such as the El Niño–Southern Oscillation (ENSO) and abrupt Dansgaard–Oeschger events~\cite{Zebiak87,Dansgaard84,Broecker89} in the climate system.

+Traditional modeling approaches, such as statistical time series analysis or physically based climate models, often face limitations in capturing the full spectrum of variability observed in real-world climate data.
+Deterministic approaches capture large-scale structure but overlook random fluctuations.
+On the other hand, while stochastic or statistical methods can capture variability, these methods are highly sensitive to noise~\cite{Majda09,Dijk13}.
+Recently, machine learning approaches using deep learning models, such as WaveNet-LSTM and AI-driven down-scaling frameworks, have demonstrated improved performance, such as in regional precipitation prediction~\cite{waqas2024,waqas2024seasonal,waqas2025}.

+Although significant advances have been made in understanding global climate variability, there remains a relative lack of emphasis on regional climate modeling, particularly in developing countries.
+Most global models are designed to capture broad climate patterns and may overlook the fine-scale spatial and temporal variability that governs regional climate systems.
+This limitation has led to a growing need for data-based, region-focused models that can help guide local climate planning and adaptation efforts.
+This research gap motivates our present study on the investigation of the climate variability, particularly maximum temperature dynamics, observed for a regional place called Imphal, the capital city of the state of Manipur, which is located in the northeastern part of India.
 This region, a part of the Indo-Burma biodiversity hotspot, experiences complex weather patterns influenced by orography, monsoon systems, and large-scale atmospheric variability~\cite{Jain13,Goswami06,Sreekesh16}.
-Despite its ecological and climatic significance, Northeast India remains understudied in the context of climate modeling.
-Our study is an approach to address the research gap in climate modeling for understudied regions like Imphal city in the developing country of India.
+Despite its ecological and climatic significance, Northeast India remains understudied in the context of quantitative climate modeling.